E20

 Possible Causes

-Failed humidity sensor, Disconnected or damaged humidity sensor harness, Faulty main control humidity input, Excessive ambient humidity overwhelming system
+Failed humidity sensor, Disconnected or damaged humidity sensor harness, Faulty main control humidity input, Excessive ambient humidity overwhelming the system

 How to Fix / Troubleshooting